FlowFuse/website/src/blog/2023/05/persisting-chart-data-in-node-red.md

 ### How can we store and recall the chart data?

 The chart node has a really useful feature which allows us to access all the data currently shown in the chart.
-Each time the chart receives new data it's added to the existing values then the whole data set is sent out the outbound port of the chart node.
+Each time the chart receives new data, it's added to the existing values then the whole data set is sent out the outbound port of the chart node.

-Now that we have a way to easily access the chart data in a single payload we next need to store that data somewhere safer.
-I'm going to explain 3 potential solutions which I use on a regular basis.
+Now that we have a way to easily access the chart data in a single payload, we next need to store that data somewhere safer.
+I'm going to explain 3 potential solutions, which I use on a regular basis.

 #### 1. Node-RED file-out and file-in nodes

 Node-RED can read and write data to a local filesystem.
-Being that we already have the chart data in a single payload we just need to write that payload to a file for later use which we can do using the file-out node.
+Being that we already have the chart data in a single payload, we just need to write that payload to a file for later use, which we can do using the file-out node.

 This example flow shows how to use the file-out node to write the chart data to your local filesystem.